Mr10Wick/Projet-5SPAR-SparkStreaming/README.md

 # Projet 5SPAR - Spark Streaming Mastodon

-## Part 2: Stream Processing with Spark Structured Streaming

-### English Version

-In this part of the project, I built a real-time data processing pipeline using **Apache Spark Structured Streaming**, **Apache Kafka**, and **PostgreSQL**.
-The goal was to simulate a real-time ingestion of Mastodon data (toots), apply transformations, and store aggregated results for further analysis.

----

 #### 1. Kafka Stream Consumption

 I configured Spark to connect to Kafka through the topic `mastodon_stream`.
 Each message in Kafka is a JSON object representing a Mastodon toot.